my experiences with parad goli

 Parad Goli: Myths and Facts About the Ayurvedic Pest Control Tablet

-Mercury is one of the most toxic elements known to man, with its ability to harm the nervous system through inhalation and other means.
-It’s no wonder that the mention of parad goli, which contains mercury, raises concerns among many.
 In fact, it’s just one of the countless tales of distress caused by this medicine.
 Mugdha Rasa Tablet, also known as Parad Goli, Parad Tablet, or Parad Tikdi, is an Ayurvedic tablet with pesticidal properties.
 It is commonly used to fumigate grains and pulses at home to protect them against small insects.
-Parad Tablet can also be used for fumigating vegetables to aid in their preservation.
+Parad Tablet is also useful in preservation of vegetables.

 Well, no!